 The AK-UB300 4K/HDR Box cameras have an incredible dynamic range.
 Just by looking at a screen you can see the subtle shine of the brass and how the shoulder movements of the conductor draw detailed shadows on his jacket.
 Razor sharp image, incredible brightness and soft lighting.
 Zimmermann concludes by stating that Digital Concert Hall is not something to keep people away from the concert hall.
 It's something to draw them in.

-Drawing people in seems to be the exact same objective for Panasonic's technology at Brandenburg Gate Museum, which is just a kilometer from the Berlin Philharmonie.
+Drawing people in seems to be the exact same objective for Panasonic's technology at Brandenburg Gate Museum, which is situated in close proximity to the monument itself and just a kilometer from the Berlin Philharmonie.
 While going down the stairs at the museum and entering a room that consists of 87 screens all around, one might not know what to expect.
 It's a unique space: one of the largest Panasonic videowall screens in the world.

-Triad agency produced a spectacular custom-made multimedia show for the Brandenburg Gate Museum which tells the history of the building.
+TRIAD produced a spectacular custom-made multimedia show for the Brandenburg Gate Museum which offers a unique journey through time.
 "If you dig deep into history, you can tell the entire story of Berlin, of Germany and even of Europe through the Brandenburg Gate," professor Engelke explains as the room darkens and the story appears on all 87 screens.

 The screens draw viewers in and place them right in the middle of famous historic events.
 Extreme close-ups, archive imagery and special effects have never felt so real.
 Remarkably enough, the advanced technology of the Panasonic TH-55LFV6W screens evokes the association with vintage viewing boxes.
 The immersiveness and sense of captivation are quite similar.

-"We all look for innovation, for new ideas," Marc Bergdorff, head of tourism at Triad Berlin, says.
+"We all look for innovation, for new ideas," Marc Burgdorff, head of tourism at TRIAD Berlin, says.
 He points at the wall of screens around him as he continues.
 "This is the future and we use it for communication.
-This room can be used as a creative factory."
-The 87 screens in the room are able to connect and communicate with personal devices such as smartphones and VR equipment.
-"It's a communicating room," Bergdorff explains.
+This room is a creative factory."
+The 87 screens are able to display the content of mobile devices such as smartphones or tablets - any kind of content can be shown.
+"It's a communication room," Burgdorff explains.
 "It could be a newsroom as well as a congress room.
 Live connections can be made all around the world."

 Over the past 1.5 years, the room at Brandenburg Gate Museum has been used for anything from exclusive dinners to political debates and everything in between.
 With the rise of Virtual Reality, a whole new range of possible applications opens up for the Panasonic screens.
 Training situations, for instance, are nowadays mostly based on VR technology.

 "Many tech companies come here to make use of the 270 degree view on these 87 screens.
-They don't have anything like this themselves," Robert Munich says, technical expert and one of the creators of the room.
-"This versatility and the unicity of the media screens form a unique selling point for Panasonic."
+They don't have anything like this themselves," Robert Mönnich says, technical expert and one of the creators of the room.
+"This versatility of the media screens forms a unique selling point for Panasonic."

 Panasonic's state of the art video technology connects people from Berlin to the world and brings the world right back to Berlin, both at the Berlin Philharmonic and at the Brandenburg Gate Museum where future and history go hand in hand.